Pedro-0liveira/landing-page/README.md

 # landing-page

 Repo for TOP landing page project.
+A very simple page made with HTML and CSS.
+Very barebones and rough around the edges.
 Image sources can be viewed here or trough the webpage images themselves:

 Sleeping orange kitten: https://pixabay.com/photos/cat-kitten-cute-sleeping-asleep-1941089/